 - Continuity and transition

-Description of the Innovative ActivityThe Patient- and Family-Centered Care Methodology and Practice initiative is a comprehensive, systems-based approach that focuses on meeting the multiple, ongoing needs of patients and families through the full cycle of care.
-The initiative, which was piloted within the total joint replacement program at the Magee-Womens Hospital of the University of Pittsburgh Medical Center and then expanded to dozens of clinical and nonclinical care experiences throughout the health system, is organized around the patient’s experience.
-Key elements of the Patient- and Family-Centered Care Methodology and Practice initiative (illustrated in the context of the total joint replacement program pilot) are highlighted below:
+Description of the Innovative ActivityThe Patient and Family Centered Care Methodology and Practice is a comprehensive, systems-based approach that focuses on meeting the multiple, ongoing needs of patients and families through the full cycle of care.
+The initiative, which was piloted within the total bone and joint replacement program at the Magee-Womens Hospital of the University of Pittsburgh Medical Center and then expanded to dozens of clinical and nonclinical care experiences throughout the health system, is organized around the patient’s experience.
+Key elements of the Patient and Family Centered Care Methodology and Practice initiative (illustrated in the context of the total joint replacement program pilot) are highlighted below:

 - Patient and family shadowing: Care Givers follow (or "shadow") patients and families to observe and record what actually happens during the care process, and compare the actual experience with the ideal experience at each step.
 While shadowed, patients and families (and even Care Givers) give shadowers real-time feedback about problems as they arise, thus providing the Care Givers with the patient and family perspective on the experience.